Makarand Anaspure: Early life

-Anaspure was born in Chhatrapati Sambhajinagar into a Marathi-speaking family.
+Anaspure was born in Aurangabad into a Marathi-speaking family.
 He completed his primary education in Beed district.
-He is studied from Saraswati Bhuwan college in Science stream and graduated in Drama, performed over 400 – 500 street plays in Aurangabad (now known as Chhatrapati Sambhajinagar).
+He studied in Saraswati Bhuwan College and graduated in drama, performing over 400 to 500 street plays in Aurangabad.

 Career

 Anaspure came to fame after having worked in Saatchya Aat Gharat and Kaydyacha Bola.
 He credits Nana Patekar for his access into the film industry.
 Anaspure is known for his ability to use the Marathwada accent of the Marathi language.

-His popular hits were De Dhakka, Gallit Gondhal, Dillit Mujra, Gadhavacha Lagna and Saade Made Tin.
+His gained popularity with De Dhakka, Gallit Gondhal, Dillit Mujra, Gadhvacha Lagna and Saade Made Tin.

-Makarand has also acted in Bollywood films and Hindi TV serials like CID, Tu Tu Main Main and films like My Friend Ganesh 3, Jis desh mein Ganga rehta hain, Vaastav and Yashwant.
+Makarand has also acted in Bollywood films and Hindi TV serials like CID, Tu Tu Main Main and films like My Friend Ganesha 3, Jis Desh Mein Ganga Rehta Hain, Vaastav and Yashwant.

 Anaspure directed the Marathi film Dambis, in 2011.
 He has also produced films.

 Personal life

 Makarand Anaspure married Shilpa Anaspure, in a traditional ceremony on 30 November 2001 in Pune.
 Shilpa Anaspure hails from a small a town called Varveli, near Guhagar in Konkan, but she was born and brought up in Mumbai.
 They had a love marriage, the couple met for the first time in 2000, while working in the drama Jau Bai Jorat.
-They have a son Indraneil and a daughter Indrayani.
+They have a son Indraneel and a daughter Indrayani.
 After marriage, Shilpa acted in a few films with Makarand Anaspure including Sumbaran (2009), Goshta Choti Dongraevadhi (2009), Tukya Tukavila Nagya Nachvila (2010), Kapus Kondyachi Goshta (2014).